To qualify for the accommodations from the Accessibility Resources Office, a student must:

 - request services in a timely manner.
 (It may take two - four weeks to arrange needed services.)

-Students are responsible for submitting to Student Support Services adequate documentation of their disability.
+Students are responsible for submitting to the ARO adequate documentation of their disability.
 Students with physical disabilities, visual impairments, or hearing impairments must submit a letter from their physician that verifies the disability.
-Student with learning disabilities must submit a full psycho educational report completed within the last three years by a licensed psychologist or psychiatrist to Student Support Services.
+Student with learning disabilities must submit a full psycho educational report completed within the last three years by a licensed psychologist or psychiatrist to the ARO.
 All documentation should address:

 - functional limitations